Two-way MANOVA Power and Sample Size

 alpha is the significance level (default .05), iter = the maximum number of iterations used in calculating the answer (default 1000) up to a precision of prec (default 0.000000001), the default for pow is .80.

-The power for Example 1 can be calculated by any of the following formulas (with reference to Figure 3).
+We can calculate the power for Example 1 by any of the following formulas (with reference to Figure 3).

 =MANOVA_POWER(B5,B9,B7,B6)